webix-hub/docs/data/api/refs/ui.calendar_props.md

 - api/ui.calendar_calendarheader_config.md - the format for the title with the month name and year
 - api/ui.calendar_calendartime_config.md - defines calendar time format (with timepicker enabled)
 - api/ui.calendar_calendarweekheader_config.md - specifies the label for the column with weeks numbers
 - api/ui.calendar_cellheight_config.md - the height of the cell with day
 - api/link/ui.calendar_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.calendar_css_config.md - the name of a css class that will be applied to the view container
 - api/ui.calendar_date_config.md - specifies the year and month that will be shown in the calendar after initialization
 - api/ui.calendar_daytemplate_config.md - defines a template for a calendar day cell
-- api/link/ui.calendar_disabled_config.md - indicates whether an item is enabled or not
+- api/link/ui.calendar_disabled_config.md - indicates whether an item is enabled
 - api/ui.calendar_events_config.md - sets an additional css class that will be applied to days
 - api/link/ui.calendar_gravity_config.md - sets the view gravity (1 by default)
 - api/ui.calendar_headerheight_config.md - total height of the area not taken by calendar body